mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 In this part, we will look at the fundamentals of a good code base regardless of programming language and apply them to XAML.
 We won't cover the fundamentals of XAML as a language, as many other resources cover this topic.

 While the last part was entirely theoretical, we're now ready to look at code.
-As we're carrying on from the other workshop you can keep going with the code you had there.
+As we're carrying on from the other workshop, you can keep going with the code you had there.
 Alternatively, open the [solution in the Start directory](./Start/).

 ## Outline

-In this part, we will start with some simple tasks because getting the fundamentals right is important.
+In this part, we will start with some simple tasks because getting the fundamentals right is essential for doing more advanced tasks.

-The ideas covered may be things you already do.
+These may be things you already do.
 If that's the case, congratulations.
 Even if you do these things already, it's still good to stop and appreciate the importance of getting the fundamentals right, as this will set you up for doing more complex tasks in future parts.

 In this part, we'll look at: